micnncim/kubectl-reap/README.md

       --context string                 The name of the kubeconfig context to use --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
       --field-selector string          Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
 The server only supports a limited number of field queries per type.
+      --force                          If true, immediately remove resources from API and bypass graceful deletion.
+Note that immediate deletion of some resources may result in inconsistency or data loss and requires confirmation.
+      --grace-period int               Period of time in seconds given to the resource to terminate gracefully.
+Ignored if negative.
+Set to 1 for immediate shutdown.
+Can only be set to 0 when --force is true (force deletion). (default -1)
   -h, --help                           help for kubectl
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -i, --interactive                    If true, a prompt asks whether resources can be deleted